 OSD forms, such as tablets and capsules, are the most popular product type for the delivery of drugs via the gastrointestinal tract, though liquid medicines are a widely used alternative.
 The prevalence of OSDs is largely attributable to ease of administration and high patient acceptability, but physical and chemical stability is also an important feature.

 With these products the amount of drug introduced into the body is relatively easily controlled, by the patient taking a tablet containing a defined dose, but the rate of delivery may be less so, depending on the technology used.
-Controlled release products are precisely engineered to deliver a drug over an extended time period and maintain a consistent concentration in vivo.
+Modified or controlled release products are precisely engineered to deliver a drug over an extended time period and maintain a consistent concentration in vivo thereby potentially improving therapeutic outcomes while at the same time delivering a treatment regimen that may be easier for patients to comply with.

 Tablets are comprised of a mixture of active drug substances and excipients, usually in powder form, which are blended and then compressed to form the finished tablet.
 The quantity of active drug tends to be very low with the bulk consisting of: diluents, binders or granulating agents; glidants and lubricants to ensure efficient tableting; disintegrants to promote tablet break-up in the digestive tract; sweeteners or flavours to enhance taste; and pigments to make the tablets visually attractive.
-A polymer coating is often applied to make the tablet easier to swallow and more resistant to environmental degradation, and to control release rate.
+Increasingly sophisticated OSD products may also include excipients that form polymer matrices, that impart enzyme activation or buoyancy, or that confer mucoadhesion to control or target drug release; nanotechnology is an increasingly important part of the formulation armoury.
+A polymer coating is often applied to make the tablet easier to swallow and more resistant to environmental degradation, and for primary control over release rate.
 Capsules differ from tablets in that they contain the drug formulation in a polymeric shell, typically hard gelatin.
 The associated manufacturing process therefore involves capsule filling rather than compression, a factor that directly influences the excipients used in the formulation.
 However, testing strategies for the two product types are closely similar.